 Whatever the reason is, you’d be better off downloading torrents while behind a .
 Your ISP might be actively monitoring for torrenting activities and mark you with a red flag, even if your download is legit.

 As we’ve said before, the thrill of downloading something fast might blindside you and you may forget about protection.
 Therefore, leaving youron at all times might spare you the headaches.

 More so, we also advise you to keep the kill switch feature toggled on at all times, too.

 Yourconnection might fail and your device will most probably default to a previously known-to-work connection that is not -secured.

 A kill switch will prevent this from happening by cutting your Internet access if noconnection is detected.

 If the stars align all wrong, your payment information can be intercepted by wrongdoers and before you know it, your money might be all gone.

-Using a VPN won’t necessarily prevent that from happening all the time, but it will certainly make it infinitely harder for the perpetrators.
+Using a won’t necessarily prevent that from happening all the time, but it will certainly make it infinitely harder for the perpetrators.